ABCCM STEADFAST HOUSE

 Steadfast House Partners

-Program Partners: Volunteers will be consciously paired with a child in the program with whom they will be a supportive, caring, encouraging, patient, safe and consistent partner each week.
-Volunteers will eat dinner with their child’s family each week and will be responsible for one-on-one activities with their child.
-Volunteers will be expected to review the program curriculum in advance each week to revise/supplement activities as needed to fit their child’s individual needs.
-Please note that volunteers for this role must be able to commit to the program two hours a week for a minimum of six months.
+Program Partners: Serving in this way involves being consciously paired with a child in the program with whom you will be a supportive, caring, encouraging, patient, safe and consistent partner each week.
+You will eat dinner with the child’s family each week, and be responsible for one-on-one activities with the child.
+Those serving will be expected to review the program curriculum in advance each week to revise/supplement activities as needed to fit their child’s individual needs.
+Please note that Program Partners must be able to commit to the program two hours a week for a minimum of six months.

-To become a volunteer, click on the volunteer opportunity below or contact the volunteer coordinator at firstname.lastname@example.org or (828) 398-6615.
-Your first step will be to set up a tour of the property and discuss volunteer positions that work for you and your schedule.
-We welcome individual volunteers, families, and groups--from churches, business, or just a group of friends.
+To serve with us, contact the volunteer coordinator at firstname.lastname@example.org or (828) 398-6615.
+Your first step will be to set up a tour of the property and discuss service opportunities that work for you and your schedule.
+We welcome individuals, families, and groups, whether from churches, businesses, or just a group of friends, to serve.

 Childcare providers - care for and minister to children while mothers are running errands or working